ryanneilstroud/Heart-Rate-Tracker/README.md

 ## Testing Strategy

 While not a large project there's still reason to test.
 Unit testing would be the foremost approach; being sure all validation and data is properly handled.
 Meeting requirements and being sure they work well together is a difficult task, so following would be integration tests to ensure all technical requirements are met.
+This starts to tie in with user scenario cases to test the application against what uses are likely to use the app for.

 ## Author Note